 Always analyze if you need to migrate.
 Constantly research new platforms.
 Cover your eCommerce system and business.
 Take your backups and make sure that you’re meeting ideal benchmarks from a diversification standpoint before you become trapped.

 Some customers benefit from Volusion extensively.
 How do we convince them to migrate?

 If you need to migrate, move to another hosted solution like BigCommerce or Shopify.
 The team doesn’t recommend Magento 2 or WooCommerce.
 Use incoming annual revenue to determine your choice.
 You might even need an enterprise-level solution to maybe take on the amount of custom functionality that you have.

 If you’re doing over twenty million, you might want to go enterprise.
-Between one and five million in revenue, aim for BigCommerce or Shopify.
+Between one and five million in revenue, aim for a migration from Volusion to Shopify or BigCommerce.
 BigCommerce has a convenient API while Shopify has a practical app store.

 How about the price plans?

 Project your costs before committing to a platform, especially out of pocket.
 Many people just look at the platform charge, but for example, the BigCommerce total out-of-pocket is going to be definitely lower than Shopify’s.
 You’re going to need 20 additional functionalities on Shopify from the app store, and BigCommerce might have most of those already.

 If you have any questions about migration or which platform to migrate to please reach out to us.
 We also have a migration checklist that we have prepared.
 If you want this migration checklist, ask and we’ll be happy to provide this for you.
 Contact us or read more on Volusion Migration.